Subhikshni/Hotel-Booking-Analysis/README.md

 - [License](#license)

 ## Dataset
-The dataset used for this analysis is included in the `data/` directory.
+The dataset used for this analysis is included in the `Hotel_bookings 2.csv` directory.
 It has been cleaned and preprocessed to ensure accurate and meaningful results.

 ## Analysis
 The analysis is divided into several steps: